structured-query-language/structured-query-language.github.io/applied-overview-of-MATCH_RECOGNIZE-clause.md

 Analysis Approach

-We will use MATCH_RECOGNIZE in Snowflake to find the decreasing Unemployment Rate pattern PARTITIONed by State Enter MATCH_RECOGNIZE
+We will use MATCH_RECOGNIZE to find the decreasing Unemployment Rate pattern PARTITIONed by State Enter MATCH_RECOGNIZE

 The MATCH_RECOGNIZE clause is used to search for a pattern in single field value spanning over multiple records.
 This clause enables you to define patterns using regular expressions and aggregate methods to verify and extract values from the match.